Monday, 29 December 2008

 - Papercast mould

 I designed the church and made a template for all the pieces in my Serif graphics programme then printed these onto the reverse of either hammered white card or deep red which were then cut out with a ruler & craft scalpel knife.
 I embossed a line on the outer edges of the red elements for a touch of definition before using the decorative scissors to cut the facsia boards, balcony and roof then add tiny pearl cabochons to the circular parts.
 I stamped the "Christmas plum pudding" word stamp onto the stardream card (it has a lovely shimmer to it) with black Stazon and cut out the arches for the windows and door.
 I think you can see it quite well here.
-I marked all the edges with black permanent marker for definition and assemble all the layers with 3D foam pads and silicon glue as necessary.
-A star punched out of cream embossed card was added to the spire.

 I cut out an oblong of watercolour paper and used Fiskars corner rounder scissors to cut out inverted corners on the top edge.
 I stamped the holly border using Adirondack bottle ink on the outer edges & lettuce in the centre.
 After leaving to dry for a short time I then spritzed the whole area with water and used a brush to lift some bottle ink straight from the ink pad lid and added this around the edges of the paper, heavy in places and lighter in others (the colours merge for a mottled affect as long as the whole area is wet).
 I left to dry off a little and added a touch of the cranberry on the holly berries before leaving to dry completely.
 I then rubbed the bottle ink pad directly around the edges for some darker definition.
 I layered the watercolour background firstly onto stardream card (I love PDA Crafts I think it is essential to have a good supply of basic card & paper in lots of different colours to give a professional look to your work and whats more their customer service is excellent!) then silver mirror card, then red stripe paper and lastly green mottled card all of which had the top corners invertly cut with the Fiskars corner rounder scissors.
 Finally I attached the layered church embellishment and the metal heart.